 Moreover, L&D needs to move directly into the workflow so that it provides a swift and agile response to an organization’s shifting learning needs.

-To reposition itself L&D needs a way to articulate its vision and its potential to enhance what the organization as a whole can do and offer.
+To reposition itself L&D needs a way to articulate and brand its vision and its potential to enhance what the organization as a whole can do and offer.

 Let’s look at the elements that make up the L&D brand.

 The first step is to explain what L&D does and, equally if not more important, what L&D can offer.
 L&D is not simply a supplier of classroom and online courses.
 It selects and recommends those courses.
 It provides the context in which they’re delivered.
 Its conduct needs analysis to determine what training employees require.
 And it solicits and acts on their feedback.

 This information, which explains L&D’s vital role, needs to be explained to the wider organization through campaigns and learning drives.
 It means L&D standing up and saying, “look at us, this is who we are and this is what we do.”